Ouai’s Rose Hair & Body Oil Smells Like a Dream… But Can It Actually Do Anything for My Skin?

 With a thin texture that makes it easy to work through strands and over skin, this is one of those oils that tends to run away from me a bit on legs/arms etc, so I try to work quickly when applying.

-Massaged over skin post-showering this doubles as a body moisturiser, while I also like using before washing as a moisturising hair treatment (my frazzled locks definitely appreciate the hit of moisture).
+Massaged over skin post-showering this doubles as a body moisturiser, while I also like using this before washing as a moisturising hair treatment (my frazzled locks definitely appreciate the hit of moisture).

 It can also be used on styled strands for adding shine (use sparingly if you have fine hair though as this is a little heavy).